 Dad managed to see Sam finish year 12 and go onto University.
 He even saw Sam get his licence and Sam wanted to drive him home one day and he did.
 Dad was so proud.
 I was a bit nervous and was following behind in my car with Mum.
 He hadn't had his licence for long, but he really wanted to drive him back to Seaview Court and spend time with him.

-Sadly life gets busy and time goes too quick and we wish that we had spent more time with the people we love.
+Unfortunately life gets busy and time goes too quick and we wish that we had spent more time with the people we love.
 Gisella normally tries to see Mum as much as she can and now Sam is doing the same, normally on a Saturday.
 They sit and chat and it usually involves eating as Mum would have prepared a feast.
 A few weeks ago he took Mum to the Dandenong Market to buy and enjoy some fresh hot jam donuts.
 We used to go the Market when we were younger and occasionally if we were good, Mum and Dad would buy us a a hot jam donut.
 Sam said that we will all go together one day.
 I'd love that.

 The boys miss Dad so much.
 Sam wanted a bow tie for clubbing one night as all the lads were going with one.
 I did have Dad's wedding one, but I was scared and didn't want to give it to him as I didn't want him to lose it.
 He said "Mum, things need to be enjoyed" so I gave it to him.
 He was right!
 He partied hard with it, clubbing, drinking and having an absolute ball.
 He even took it away with him to Sydney as one of the photos above shows.
 I felt like Dad was with him and he was having a great time too.
-Sadly I think he lost it, but at least I have the photos.
-I'm sure Dad would have been proud that Sam wore it.
+Sadly I think he lost it, but at least I have the photos with him wearing it.
+I'm sure Dad would have been so proud that Sam wore it.

 My Luke who is named after Dad has a special photo of his amazing grandad from when he was a teenager that he loves and keeps close by to him.
 He also has other precious things that belonged to Dad like his first camera that he really wanted Luke to have one day.
 Luke loves it and keeps it in a special place.
 He loves taking photo's just as Dad did.
 I'm sure he will pass them onto his kids one day.
 Luke takes great care of the things that are precious to him, just like Dad did.
 He's also proud that I'm writing this story so that his grandparents will never be forgotten.
 He is a little sad though that I didn't name him Luca which is Luke in Italian and Dad's actual name, but 21yrs ago I thought I was doing the right thing.
 Now I see so many boys named Luca and most of them are not even from Italian background.
 It's just a very special name that means light.
 You're still my Luca, Luke.